 Please do not uninstall the previous installed trial version.

 Yes, you can adjust the SpamAssassin rules as you like.

-You can use the build in custom SpamAssassin config file editor which you can find under Spam Options to create a .cf-file suited to your needs.
+In Exchange Server Toolbox you can use the build in custom SpamAssassin config file editor which you can find under Spam Options to create a .cf-file suited to your needs.

 Alternatively you can create a .cf-file manually and store it together with all the other .cf-files.

 We recommend to use the letter "X" as prefix for the name of your CF-file (like"XMyRules.cf").

 "ClamAv in a Box" and "SpamAssassin in a Box", also integrated in SmartPOP2Exchange and Exchange Server Toolbox already update their rules / virus signatures every 3 hours automatically.

 The integrated SpamAssassin does automatically use RBL 's.You can see this by having a look at the mail header of a spam mail scanned by the Exchange Server Toolbox or SmartPOP2Exchange:

 * 0.9 RCVD_IN_PBL RBL: Received via a relay in Spamhaus PBL

 * -2.0 AWL AWL: From: address is inthe auto white-list